 Posted on August 16, 2018 by Daniel Anders

-Recently, the National Alliance of Medicare Set-Aside Professionals (NAMSAP) released a Special Edition Bulletin providing insight into a meeting between CMS and NAMSAP representatives on the topic of the planned expansion of the Workers’ Compensation MSA review process to liability.
+Recently, the National Alliance of Medicare Set-Aside Professionals (NAMSAP) released a Special Edition Bulletin providing insight into a meeting between CMS and NAMSAP representatives on the topic of the planned expansion of the Workers’ Compensation MSA review process to liability MSA Reviews.
 NAMSAP’s April 2018 meeting was one of several with stakeholder organizations.

-Your writer was one of the NAMSAP representatives who had the privilege of meeting with CMS to hear and discuss how such an LMSA review process may work.
+Your writer was one of the NAMSAP representatives who had the privilege of meeting with CMS to hear and discuss how such a Liability MSA Reviews may work.
 Mr. Tom Stanley, the Co-Chair of NAMSAP’s Liability Committee provided a summary of the following meeting highlights in the bulletin:

 - CMS stated they have an 18-month timeframe (from April 2018) before it rolls out a LMSA Review program.